-Barney Bryant has been in the design and branding industry for years working with the likes of Tetley, Veet, Quality Street to name but a few.
-He now channels his genius into his own specialist brand design agency for eco and ethical organisations called Bright Green Brands.
+Barney Bryant has been in the design and branding industry for years working with the likes of Tetley, Veet and Quality Street to name but a few.
+He now channels his genius into his own specialist brand design agency, Bright Green Brands, for eco and ethical organisations.

 "After seeing the benefit that (not so ethical) companies like Unilever, Nestle and Tesco gained from strategic design, I felt I had to do something to offer that level of service to organisations that had a little more care and consideration for the environment."

-In his video he takes us through a branding "Mind Map", exploring all of the ways we can incorporate branding into your business.
-Including the emotions and thoughts it conveys - what people think you’re about and your tone of voice, to the visual reflection of your brand identity and your online presence, to how you talk and write about your company, to the sounds you're using!
+In his lesson he takes us through a branding "Mind Map", exploring all of the ways you can incorporate branding into your business.
+Branding includes the emotions and thoughts it conveys - what people think you’re about and your tone of voice, to the visual reflection of your brand identity and your online presence, to how you talk and write about your company, to the sounds you're using!

 Brand Purpose and Customer Journeywith Andrew Holder-Ross

-Andrew Holder-Ross is from boutique management consultancy Circus, He takes us through the importance of defining your purpose and brand strategy.
-He gives an insight into how Circus manage this for larger brands - from plotting customer journeys to crafting a brand story.
+Andrew Holder-Ross is from boutique management consultancy Circus.
+He takes us through the importance of defining your purpose and brand strategy, and gives you an insight into how Circus manage this for larger brands - from plotting customer journeys to crafting a brand story.
 Andrew worked with Circus to develop and mobilise strategies for a number of major brands across vertical sectors: from retail and hospitality to financial services and property and placemaking.

 Narrative & Story Telling In Your Brand Strategywith Simona Campli

 Simona Campli is an innovation coach and helps entrepreneurs to make positive changes in their personal and business lives.
-In this video, she talks about how to use narrative to create a business and brand - and really dives into effective copywriting and how it can feed back into the branding strategy.
+In this lesson, Simona talks about how to use narrative to create a business and brand - and really dives into effective copywriting and how it can feed back into the branding strategy.